|Category Name:||Human Resources|

 Comfort levels related to the temperature in an office setting are often times a very subjective thing.
 Several options are available to employees and their supervisors who make the determination that occupying an office in excessive heat is detrimental to an employee's health or is just not conducive to effectively performing administrative tasks.

-1. Use of sick leave – In such cases where the employee believes that excessive heat is exacerbating a medical condition, that employee may use accrued sick leave to cover their absence.
-Medical documentation may be required per the union contract.
+- Use of sick leave — In such cases where the employee believes that excessive heat is exacerbating a medical condition, that employee may use accrued sick leave to cover their absence.
+Medical documentation may be required, per the union contract.

-3. Request an alternative worksite - Employees may contact the Office of Human Resources.
-HR will work with the employee and supervisor to attempt to find a temporary worksite on campus that will accommodate the employee's needs.
+- Alternative worksite on campus — Employees should work with their supervisor to find a temporary worksite on campus that will accommodate the employee's needs.

-4. Offsite worksite – An offsite worksite may be established in the case where the employee may effectively work at that site, i.e., has access to appropriate computer and other files and is not responsible for direct customer service.
+- Alternative worksite off-site — With supervisor approval, an off-site worksite may be established in the case where the employee may effectively work at that site, i.e., has access to appropriate computer and other files and is not responsible for direct customer service.

-5. Adjusted work schedules.
-Employees may start earlier in the day and leave earlier in the day if responsibilities can be met and office service levels are maintained.
+- Adjusted work schedules — With supervisor approval, employees may start earlier in the day and leave earlier in the day if responsibilities can be met and office service levels are maintained.

 Links to Related Procedures and Information